 DailyEndorphin Basic Concepts

-Any group that has an interest in improving its fitness, health & wellness (and in controlling health costs) can use DailyEndorphin.
+Any group that has an interest in its fitness, health & wellness (and in controlling health costs) can use DailyEndorphin.
 So, basically anyone can use DE!
 Types of groups that have completed DailyEndorphin challenges include companies, families, employees of counties, hospitals, churches, schools, physical therapy clinics, local newspaper, friends, and many, many more.

 Group: your over-riding collective entity that can stay open & active for as long as you have an active DE group membership.